partofthething/infopanel/doc/index.rst

 ..
 Note: I'm storing the videos as symlinks instead of embedding them in this repo.

+Here is an example with live travel times over I-90 and WA-520, as well as high, low, and current temperature (in celcius).
+(The headlines are coming directly from reddit, as you'll see below).

 .. raw:: html

     <video autoplay loop>